TahiriNadia/CKMeansTreeClustering_consensus/README.md

 	=> For trees: ./KMTC -tree input_file criterion

-	Input_file - the input file for the program criterion - the criterion for the k-medoids algorithm (1, 2, 3 or 4, see below)
+	Input_file - the input file for the program criterion - the criterion for the k-means algorithm (1, 2, 3 or 4, see below)

 	Command line execution:
 	./KMTC -tree ../input/input.tre 3